1LessTax.com

 or Deferred Sales Trust

-but with guaranteed
+but with insured guaranteed

 income.
 Generally for property-asset holders $100k-$20M+/-.